 2..
 Good memory.
 This is so important and helpful for many reasons.
 Some being: people like to know you remember them – their names, their family members, the fact that they have a chihuahua named Jack.
 It also helps to remember the events going on in people’s life, so that you know what to discuss and what to avoid.
-Remembering information you gathered from a news report or a book is very helpful in providing you the information you will need to contribute intelligently to a conversation.
+Also remembering information you gathered from a news report or a book can very helpful in contributing to an intelligent conversation.

 Please remember: you don’t have to be a stock broker to ask a stock broker insightful questions.
 Nor do you need to be a one to offer thought-provoking concepts.
 Many times those who are in a profession have a hard time seeing the big picture when they spend so much time focusing on details.
 They forget simple concepts like those relating to human emotion.